twooster/holz/README.md

   // defaults to 'level'
   levelKey: string

-  // Whether the numeric or string level will be put in the key, defaults to 'string'
+  // Whether the numeric or string level will be put in the key, defaults to `false`
-  levelOutput: 'string' | 'number'
+  numericLevel: boolean

   // Key in the payload that will receive the log message; defaults to 'msg'
   messageKey: string